lingtorp/Procedural-Noise/README.md

 # Procedural-Noise
-Implementation of an assortment of noise functions, mainly used in other projects.
+Implementation of an assortment of noise functions in *C++11*.
 Bundled is an noise explorer for real time tweaking and noise visualization.

 # Goals
 * Provide a standard cross-platform (Linux, macOS) implementation of a bunch of noise functions/algorithms together with references to the sources and/or authors.